State auditor: Central Police Dept's lack of paperwork leaves $7k worth of ammunition unaccounted for

 Central's Mayor Pro Tempore, Wade Evans, sent a letter to the state auditor's office earlier this month, thanking them for conducting the investigation and stating that he has full faith in the current leadership within the city's police department.

-Mayor Wade wrote, "I have reviewed the findings with our Police Chief (Roger Corcoran), and I am confident that procedures have been put in place to alleviate any inventory issues moving forward."
+Councilman Wade wrote, "I have reviewed the findings with our Police Chief (Roger Corcoran), and I am confident that procedures have been put in place to alleviate any inventory issues moving forward."

 More News